 All students must agree to conform to the Statutes of the University:

 ‘We, the students of Queen’s University Belfast, on admission do hereby promise that we will conform to the Statutes of the University and to all regulations, rules and orders from time to time made by the authorities of the University for the proper conduct of its business and due maintenance of discipline, that we will refrain from words or acts prejudicial thereto or from any conduct or activity which conflicts with the University’s policies on Equality and Diversity, and Student Anti-Bullying and Harassment (including harassment on the grounds of religious belief, political opinion, race, gender, colour, ethnic origin, sexual orientation or disability), that we will refrain from injury to the property of the University and will endeavour to promote its interests and studies and will not engage in any conduct liable to bring the University into disrepute.’

 Prospective students should be aware of this obligation before deciding to accept the offer of a place.

-If your offer is conditional upon the completion of a degree and/or other qualification such as English Language, you must forward a copy of your examination result(s) to the Admissions and Access Service as soon as they are known.
+If your offer is conditional upon the completion of a degree and/or other qualification such as an English Language test, you must upload scanned copies of your examination result(s) and official final transcript/degree award certificate to the online application portal.
 This also applies to students who are currently studying at Queen’s University since the Admissions and Access Service does not receive notification of degree results.
 Where applicable, confirmation of your qualifications must be officially translated into English.

 If you do not provide this information your application cannot proceed to the next stage of the admissions cycle and more importantly, it will not be possible to send you the appropriate letters to support your student visa application.